ablakerose/sinatra-habit-tracker-app/Notes-explanations.md

   <input type="submit" value="delete">
 </form>

-#Logging in
+# Logging in
 The action of logging in is the simple action of storing a user's ID in the session hash

-#Logging Out
+# Logging Out
 This means terminating the period of interaction between a given user and our app.
 The action of 'logging out' is really just the action of clearing all of the data, including the user's ID, from the session hash.
 Luckily for us, there is already a Ruby method for emptying a hash: #clear.

-#sessions off: sinatra is not issuing the browser a cookie
+# Sessions off: sinatra is not issuing the browser a cookie

 # rack
 defaults to "get" and "post" so to do a patch or delete request, we need the override code

+# flash
+Flash messages allow us to communicate to a user that something happened.
+You cannot put a flash message inside of a route that ends in an ERB.
+It will not work.
+Since flash only lasts one HTTP request and they are not available until we fire that HTTP request.
+Flash messages must be built in our controller where we REDIRECT (which is good, because usually we need them when we create, update or delete something and these usually end in redirects).